odinuv/web/en/apv/walkthrough/database/index.md

 {% endhighlight %}

-The order of the inserted values must match the order of the column names, this (obviously?) means that there must be same number of items in the column list and value list.
+The order of the inserted values must match the order of the column names, this (obviously?) means that there must be the same number of items in the column list and value list.
-Try to run the query yourself in Adminer:
+Try to run the query yourself in the Adminer:

 {: .image-popup}
 ![Screenshot -- Run SQL query](/en/apv/walkthrough/database/adminer-run-query.png)